“1.5 million children are living with HIV in sub-Saharan Africa. I’m one of the doctors treating these young patients every day”

 “A positive attitude comes with the territory,” he says with a laugh.
 “When you deal with children and adolescents you learn how to have patience and encouragement.
 And you learn to smile, because children like happy doctors.”

 Indeed, Dr. Wagude puts a determined, hopeful—and, sometimes, a justifiably worried—face on the daunting task of treating children living with HIV.
-Here, he shares his history of battling tough diseases, the additional challenges COVID-19 has brought to the fight against HIV and how he continues to maintain heart and optimism for the future of the children he treats.
+As the International AIDS Conference kicks off, he shares his history of battling tough diseases, the additional challenges COVID-19 has brought to the fight against HIV and how he continues to maintain heart and optimism for the future of the children he treats.

 Dr. James Wagude: “I became a doctor because—well, my mother says she had an insight into what all her six children would become when she named us, and I was the only one she named after a relative of ours who was a famous doctor!